Venice to Florence

 Exiting Ravenna, you have the choice to visit another important Byzantine masterpiece, Sant'Apollinare in Classe.
 After crossing the plains, you pedal through fruit plantations and arrive to Faenza, located in the region of Emilia-Romagna.
 Your hotel is a restored convent near the central square of this regional market center and famous ceramics town.
 Enjoy the bustle in the market square and the main "piazza" which is always full of bicycle riders of all ages.
 Faenza is world-renowned for its hand-decorated ceramics and a visit to the International Ceramics Museum is highly recommended as well as several of the local artists' studios specialized in this colorful pottery.Sample accommodation: Hotel Vittoria

 You head into the Apennines today, passing first through the medieval village of Brisighella.
 This is a good place to take a break and pick up some snacks for the climb ahead.
-If you want to tackle the entire mountain, you can do so.
-Your route descriptions provide options.
-The climb is quite easy at first as you begin the ascent.
 Remember to look around as you pedal since the scenery changes dramatically as you leave the plains and enter the mountains.
-Just before the toughest part of the climb, there is a conveniently located train station that allows you a choice in how you reach your destination!
 Dinner is included tonight.Sample accommodation: Albergo La Rosa

 There's a small climb this morning to Vetta le Croci, then it's downhill to the old Etruscan city of Fiesole, where you'll enjoy a great view of Florence rising from the valley floor.
 We recommend waiting until after lunch to ride into town and the rest of the afternoon is yours to explore this capital of Renaissance Italy.
 Your rental bikes are collected at 5 pm.Sample accommodation: Hotel Silla